CTCycle/XREPORT-radiological-reports-generator/assets/docs/runtime/configuration.md

 are not returned by the public Settings API, and are not user-editable.
 `inference.max_loaded_models` was unused and is no longer part of the runtime settings model.

+Completed local Hugging Face inference records the requested device policy and the effective runtime topology and dtype in provenance.
+For `auto`, the Transformers/Accelerate placement is observed after loading; an available CUDA device is not treated as used unless the loaded model is actually placed on a CUDA device.
+This metadata is diagnostic evidence and does not imply clinical quality validation.

 The supported runtime editing workflow is the Settings page in the Angular application.
 It uses `GET /api/settings`, partial `PATCH /api/settings`, and